nasa/GeneLab-Training/On-Demand/Access_anyOSD_JN.md

 <br>

 In step **2b.
-Set up Directory Path Variables in R**, make sure you change the OSD and GLDS identifers to match the dataset you selected in the [Find An OSD Dataset To Analyze](#find-an-osd-dataset-to-analyze) above.
+Set up Directory Path Variables in R**, make sure you change the OSD and GLDS identifiers to match the dataset you selected in the [Find An OSD Dataset To Analyze](#find-an-osd-dataset-to-analyze) above.

 ![change_OSD_GLDS_R](https://github.com/user-attachments/assets/25378a8e-3e1e-48bc-8d19-8fe2ad546e91)